ezequiellladoce/Nginx-Deployment-with-ConfigMap/README.md

-# Simple k8s nginx Deploymet configutaed with ConfigMaps
+# Simple k8s Nginx Deploymet with ConfigMaps

 ## Objetives

-- Deploy a simple stateless nginx application with a Deploymets
+- Deploy a simple stateless nginx application with a Deploymet
 - Add a LoadBalancer  service expose the app
-- Use a ConfigMap for configure the index page
+- Use a ConfigMap to configure the index page

 ## Prerequisites 📋

-- A k8s cluster v1.9 or later, for testing porpouses can be minikube (https://minikube.sigs.k8s.io/docs/).
-You can check de k9s server with the command kubectl version
+- A k8s cluster v1.9 or later, for testing purposes can be minikube (https://minikube.sigs.k8s.io/docs/).
+You can check de k8s server with the command kubectl version
-- kubectl configured to comunicate with the cluster
+- kubectl configured to communicate with the cluster

 ## Starting 🚀

 ## Repo description

 - deployment.yaml this YAML file describes a Deployment that runs the nginx with 3 replicas
-- service.yaml this YAML file describes a load balancer service that expose the pods created with the deploymet
+- service.yaml this YAML file describes a load balancer service that  exposes the pods created by the deployment
 - configmap.yaml this YAML is used to configure the index page for the Nginx

 ## Clone the repository